likev/momentcpp/README.md

 - **std::string toString() const**
 - **std::ostream& operator<<(std::ostream& os, const moment& m)** you can use std::cout<<monment::monment()

-For convenience, both singular and plural method names exist. you can use years(),months() as well.
+For convenience, both singular and plural method names exist. you can use years(),months()... as well.